Guidelines for Contributors

 If you would like advice on the online submission process, please contact email@example.com.

-Articles and reviews for the International Sociology Review of Books should continue to be submitted electronically to firstname.lastname@example.org.
+Articles and reviews for the International Sociology Review of Books should be submitted electronically to firstname.lastname@example.org.

 Contributions may be submitted in English, French, Spanish or other languages for which it is possible to identify suitable reviewers However, the articles will be published only in English.